-The second focus is the black church itself---or its iniquities.
+The second focus is the black church itself—-or its iniquities.
 While the church plays a prominent role in the lives of African Americans, the community shows signs of disaster in almost all other social indicators, including education, wealth and poverty, unemployment, marriage, and crime.
-Thus, the evangelists of African American atheism can point to an apparent absence of divine power among the black church's ardent followers, and thus an absence of a deity.
+Thus, the evangelists of African American atheism can point to an apparent absence of divine power among the black church’s ardent followers, and thus an absence of a deity.

 In contrast, the academic discussion attacks long-held scholarly and popular consensus concerning the place of the church in the success of the African American community.
-Accurately, the African American atheists demonstrate that many people of prominence in the African American community (from its inception in antebellum period to the present) gave deference to the church for utilitarian purposes---for the sake of the liberation and empowerment of a people given to religion.
+Accurately, the African American atheists demonstrate that many people of prominence in the African American community (from its inception in antebellum period to the present) gave deference to the church for utilitarian purposes—-for the sake of the liberation and empowerment of a people given to religion.
 The images we have of the civil rights movement anchoring itself in fiery worship services and community gatherings in churches local to the nearest protest march mask the quiet internal compromises many of the non-religious made for the sake of uniting with the massive cause for justice.

-Just as many discover this anti-Christian organism, it already has evolved into a fully grown system fighting for its place alongside of the church in the lives of African Americans and American society.
+Just as many discover this anti-Christian organism, it already has evolved into a fully grown system fighting for its place alongside the church in the lives of African Americans and American society.
 Observably, a few factors within the African American community have created the perfect conditions for its appearance.
 Heterosexual marriage is on the decline; as Joy Jones recognized, some African Americans even view marriage as a white institution.
-Single African American women are asking whether the church is contributing to their singleness and loneliness, due to the church's high standards for sexual purity and low numbers of single African American men.
+Single African American women are asking whether the church is contributing to their singleness and loneliness, due to the church’s high standards for sexual purity and low numbers of single African American men.
 Following the majority culture, homosexuality is accepted as a family member within the African American community, with many church leaders acting as advocates.
 Finally, the internet gives African American atheism a powerful communication tool for unifying the movement and preaching its platform.

 The non-believers behind W. E. B. Du Bois’s veil are correct on one part of their historical analysis: Atheistic tares have grown in the fields home to the Negro spirituals and gospel music, the SCLC, the likes of Martin Luther King Jr., and the founding of many historically black colleges and universities.
 Yet the inference they draw from this reality is incorrect.
 The historical presence of atheists of color does not invalidate the black church’s role as the uniting force in the survival of the African American community.

-While some sought the resources of the church for political gain or "the greater good" of an oppressed people, this is not true for the majority.
-Many members of today's black church attend because their parents, who introduced them to Christ and the church, are believers---believers themselves who are the children, grandchildren, great-grandchildren, and great-great-grandchildren of slaves and freedmen who went to church because they believed in a God who would free them from slavery just as he freed the children of Israel from Egypt.
-My grandfather, great-grandfathers, and great-great grandfathers, all humble, land-owning (but not well-to-do) farmers, had no ambitions or motives for being churchgoers other than to please Christ, their faithful Lord.
+While some seek the resources of the church for political gain or “the greater good” of an oppressed people, this is not true for the majority.
+Many members of today’s black church attend because their parents, who introduced them to Christ and the church, are believers—-believers themselves who are the children, grandchildren, great-grandchildren, and great-great-grandchildren of slaves and freedmen who went to church because they believed in a God who would free them from slavery just as he freed the children of Israel from Egypt.
+My grandfather, great-grandfathers, and great-great-grandfathers, all humble, land-owning (but not well-to-do) farmers, had no ambitions or motives for being churchgoers other than to please Christ, their faithful Lord.
 The same could be said for the faith of millions of African Americans who preached, prayed, sang, and gave their monies so that their children might follow in the faith as free members in the land of the free.